-Once fully operational, Ramon International Airport will have a capacity of up to two million passengers per year.
-The Israeli airport authority said it is planning to expand to 4,25 millions of passengers served by 2030.
+Once fully operational, Ramon International Airport will have a capacity of up to two million passengers a year.
+The Israeli airport authority said it plans to expand to 4,25 million passengers by 2030.

-The 34.000 sqm terminal has 32 check-in desks, self-check-in areas and parking spaces for more than 30 aircraft.
-The runway 3.600 meters long and 45 meters wide is also capable of supporting all types of aircraft.
+The 34.000 sqm terminal has 32 check-in offices, self-check-in areas and parking spaces for more than 30 aircraft.
+The 3.600-meter-long and 45-meter-wide runway is also capable of supporting all types of aircraft.

 Ramon International Airport will gradually replace the current Eilat Ovda Airport, offering a new gateway to the Red Sea.
 It is well known that the Eilat Ovda Airport, which is located 60 kilometers from Eilat, is a military base, which opens its doors in the winter season for international flights.